Eukon05/dilanbot/README.md

 <ol>
 <li>Make a private fork of this GitHub repository</li>
-<li>On your heroku app's dashboard, go to the "Deploy" tab, and connect your GitHub account to Heroku</li>
+<li>On your heroku app's dashboard, go to the "Deploy" tab, and connect your GitHub account to Heroku, then select the forked repository</li>
 <li>Now, go to the "Settings" tab, reveal the config vars, and fill them up as follows:

 ```